 How AOL Certified Mail Works

-AOL Certified Mail is administered by AOL in partnership with Goodmail Systems.
-It is only available to legitimate commercial, non-profit and government email senders that meet strict standards for email best practices and low spam complaint rates.
+AOL Certified Mail is only available to legitimate commercial, non-profit and government email senders that meet strict standards for email best practices and low spam complaint rates.
 Each AOL Certified Mail is marked in the inbox with a unique, tamper-proof, blue-ribbon envelope icon, enabling you to visually distinguish legitimate messages as authentic and trustworthy.

 An email has been certified if you see the following: